cyber-valley/cvland/pages/cyber road.md

 		- pour in 10–15 cm lifts; compact using tamping or vibration
 		- cover surface with wet cloth or mist for at least 10–14 days
 	- summary
+		- outstanding compaction is critical
 		- final density after compaction: ~1900–2100 kg/m³
-		- avoid egg white or protein additives in road concrete
-		- optional: add 2–5% getah karet (natural latex) to improve elasticity and crack resistance
-		- expected durability: 500+ years in tropical open-air conditions
+		- expected durability: 1000+ years in tropical open-air conditions